Asaedry/RedditViewer/README.md

 How To Use
 -

+Opens to the front page of Reddit and a blank search will take you back there.

+Search specific subreddits by name to view, exclude r/

-use the new, top, and hot buttons to see whats on the front page of reddit
+Use the new, top, and hot buttons from the main page or for specific subreddits

-search using the r/ Reddit convention